EdwinIsCoding/Boxonwils/Boxonwils_README.md

 ## Wiring & Connections

-> **Tip:** Label each connector clearly, especially the I²C addresses or DIP switches on the Motoron boards, so you know which controller is front vs. back.
+> **Tip:** Label each connector clearly, especially the I²C addresses on the Motoron boards, so you know which controller is front vs. back.
->

 > **Warning:** Double-check you do not exceed 5 V on any servo or sensor pins.
 All signal lines are 5 V, but the Arduino Giga’s I/O is 3.3 V–tolerant.
 Servos usually work at 5 V logic.

 ### Motoron I²C Controllers

 * **MC1 (Front Motors)** – I²C address `0x10` by default
   • Connect to Arduino **SCL1** and **SDA1** (these map to `Wire1` on Arduino Giga).
-  • Power: 12 V–24 V supply shared by four motors (common ground with Arduino).
+  • Power: 10.9-12 V supply shared by four motors (common ground with Arduino).
   • Motors: Channel 1 = Front left, Channel 3 = Front right.
 * **MC2 (Back Motors)** – I²C address `0x11` by default
   • Also connect to the same `Wire1` bus—only one pair of SCL1/SDA1 lines, but each Motoron has a unique I²C address.